-Through my extensive education and training in human physiology and acupuncture, I am able to find what is causing your pains, and treat them with traditional acupuncture methods, trigger points, cupping, gua sha, heat therapy, electro-stimulation, dietary supplements, and Chinese herbs.
+Through my extensive education and training in human physiology and acupuncture, I am able to find what is causing your pain, and treat you with traditional acupuncture methods, trigger points, cupping, gua sha, heat therapy, electro-stimulation, dietary supplements, and Chinese herbs.

 My goal is to make my patients pain free, which is why I love working in an integrative clinic like Well Balanced.
 Over my career I have seen in each individual, that health success can take many courses.
 It is easy for me to get my patients better, faster when they are able to get the care they need in addition to acupuncture.
 It is an essential part of healing that we look at every aspect of your health and wellness.
 That is why in a treatment plan I use traditional acupuncture methods to relieve muscle tension, pain, and inflammation, but there may be underlying muscles that are weak and not supporting you properly throughout your daily activities.
 This is where I would refer you to Physical Therapy for strengthening activities.
 This is just one example of our integrated approach.
 Whether it’s PT, chiropractic or massage, we all work together through coordinated care to get you better, faster.